isbobby/isbobby.github.io/2-os/2-scheduling/2-4-fair-sharing/2-1-lottery_scheduling.md

 This function first iterates the `sortedTaskList`  and removes the interval associated with the task.
 Then, all subsequent intervals are updated to keep the `sortedTaskList` sorted and compact. `maxTicketCount` will also be updated with `maxTicketCount -= removedTicketCount`.

 ### **`NextTask()`**
-`NextTask()` first generates a random number with `go's` random number generator with `maxTicketCount` as the inclusive ceiling.
+`NextTask()` generates a random number with `go's` random number generator with `maxTicketCount` as the inclusive ceiling.
 Then, the corresponding task can be located with a binary search in the `sortedTaskList` interval.

 ### Improvements
 `RemoveTask(taskID)` will likely be a bottleneck due to its `O(N)` complexity where `N` is the number of tasks.